cbcrg/tcoffee/docs/tcoffee_installation.rst

 Compiling from source
 ---------------------
-You can also compile T-Coffee using the source code following these steps:
+You can also compile T-Coffee using the source code as indicated:

 ::